 Address: Varšavska ul.
 11 is the closest to the centre and there are another two branches at Deželića 40 and Urania.

-They also have branches in Dubrovnik/Zadar if you head that way.
+They also have two cafes in Dubrovnik if you head that way.

 This cool cafe in Zagreb doesn’t serve speciality coffee (although my latte was decent) so I’m giving it a mention based on the cafe experience.